apple/apple-llvm-infrastructure-tools/README.md

 `git-mt-split2mono`, to look up an existing mapping

-- Leverage `git-mt-llvm-svn2git` for upstream commits?
+- Expects split commits from upstream to have been mapped using `git-mt-split2mono-map-llvm`.

 `git-mt-split2mono-translate-commit`, to create monorepo commits out of split repo commits